Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

     + If an update is available, change to the Extensions / Update menu and install the update
 + **Migrate from existing plugin "Sexy Polling"**
     + During installation, the plugin re-uses existing data from the former Sexy Polling plugin.
-    + If you want to re-use data, **do not uninstall the former "Sexy Polling" plugin** (because this will delete your existing poll data base).
-Just install Sexy Polling Reloaded.
+    + If you want to reuse data from the former Sexy Polling plugin, do not uninstall the former Sexy Polling plugin.
+Instead, just install the Sexy Polling Reloaded plugin.
 It will re-use the existing database tables.

 + Joomla update is supported.